AztecProtocol/aztec-packages/docs/docs/dev_docs/privacy/main.md

 ### Crossing the public -> private boundary

-If a public function sends a message to be consumed by a private function, the act of consuming that message might be leaked without following recommended patterns.
-See (LINK) for more details.
+If a public function sends a message to be consumed by a private function, the act of consuming that message might be leaked if not following recommended patterns.
+See [here](../contracts/portals/inbox.md) for more details.

 ### Timing of transactions